User Interface

 Note: For guidance on task types, refer to the Hugging Face model categories which provides a comprehensive list of tasks and their purposes.

-Step 2: Deployment Configuration
+Step 2: Resource Allocation

 Configure the computing resources for each deployment instance: